Long-Zixuan/MC_OutlineShader/README.md

 <details>
   <summary>English</summary>
 <h1>English</h1>
-It's a NPR shader,which based on the original style, which can stroke objects and make the cartoonish more cartoonish
+It's a NPR shader,which based on the original style, which can add outline for game object and make the graphics more cartoonish
 You can set outline width and outline color at shader pack settings page
 </details>
 <details>